 Best for Solving Design Issues: Modsy

 Mood and Pinterest boards may look pretty, but truthfully, most consumers can’t visualize how furniture, rugs, and decorative pieces will all work in their space based on a photo collage.
 Enter Modsy’s 3D interactive tool: It takes the guesswork and anxiety out of the design process by presenting true-to-scale, realistic photos of your designed room.
-Using their app, you’ll scan the room, and then a designer provides the 3D rendering based on your style and budget—all within two weeks.
+Using their app, you’ll scan the room, and then a designer provides the 3D rendering based on your style and budget—all within 2-3 weeks.
 While unlimited changes are available, you can also flex your interior design muscles with unlimited access to the 3D tool and edit the room yourself.
 Feel free to swap furniture in and out, and change the layout and configuration as much as you would like.
 Modsy literally makes designing a room as simple as clicking a mouse.

 Do you already have a piece of furniture that you know you want to use in your new design scheme?
 The designers can either place a stand-in for the item that looks and scales similarly or, for $25 per piece, they can custom-build a 3D model.
 Now you don’t have to imagine how your grandmother’s antique sideboard will look next to your midcentury modern dining table.

 The "Premium" design package ($159 per room) includes unlimited revisions of your design, a shoppable list of all the products used, and complimentary ordering.
 To see flooring and structural options, you’ll need to upgrade to the “Luxe” package for $499.